Jai-austin95/Recipe_Shack/README.md

 I wanted the design to be simple and easily navigated, looking sleek and crisp.
 I'm using bootstrap as a template due to it having a proffesional finish and it saves time while im tackling the newly learnt python arguements.

+Here is a link to the Deployed Site: [Recipe Shack](http://recipe-shack.herokuapp.com/home)

 ## UX